-One small accessory building or structure of not more than 200 square feet shall be allowed in any residential or agricultural zoning district providing it meets required accessory building setbacks from side and rear property lines and is at least 100 feet from the front property line.
+One small accessory building or structure of not more than 200 square feet, but specifically excluding shipping containers, shall be allowed in any residential or agricultural zoning district providing it meets required accessory building setbacks from the front, side and rear property lines.
 Such small accessory buildings (a) shall not require a zoning permit; (b) shall not be included in the maximum allowable gross floor area of accessory buildings for the parcel of land on which the building is located; and (c) shall not be included in the total number of accessory buildings otherwise allowed on the same parcel of land.